-Chocolate Almond and Cranberry Clusters – Rich dark decadent chocolate that is perfectly complimented by crunchy almonds, cranberries and a sprinkle of sea salt.
+You will love these Chocolate Almond and Cranberry Clusters!
+Rich dark decadent chocolate that is perfectly complimented by crunchy almonds, cranberries, and a sprinkle of sea salt.

 These chocolate clusters are very easy to make but most importantly taste soo good!
 If you are looking for an easy homemade foodie gift for the festive season then these might be just what you are looking for!

-These are so easy to make you can’t go wrong – simply melt chocolate, mix in the rest of the ingredients, place the clusters on a tray and put in the fridge to set!
+These are so easy to make you can't go wrong - simply melt chocolate, mix in the rest of the ingredients, place the clusters on a tray, and put them in the fridge to set!
 How easy is that!

 I don't like the whole "guilt mentality" that can come from it being drummed into us that treats are bad.
 I believe this mentality can contribute to eating disorders, weight issues and can contribute to us using food as an emotional escape.

-I unfortunately am one of those annoying sensitive types, but hey I still love it!
-So for me dark chocolate has to be consumed in small amounts and definitely not within and hour or two of bedtime.
+I, unfortunately, am one of those annoying sensitive types, but hey I still love it!
+So for me, dark chocolate has to be consumed in small amounts and definitely not within an hour or two of bedtime.

-I hope you enjoy this recipe, please let me know how you got on in the comments below, I love hearing from you!
+I hope you enjoy this recipe for chocolate almond clusters, please let me know how you got on in the comments below or leave a star rating, I love hearing from you!

 Have a lovely week!